 In most cases, our calcium remover kit completely clears the hard white calcium buildup on fiberglass pool surfaces.
 It does this by dissolving the hard calcium and also comes with a prevention product to stop the calcium from coming back later on.
-The kit also restores the smooth blue finish and has prevention products to help keep it looking good.
+The kit also restores the smooth blue finish of your fiberglass.
 However, if left untreated, this white build-up will spread across the pool surface and become thicker and more noticeable over time.
-For this reason, we strongly suggest doing something about it as soon as possible.
-Our calcium removal compound removes calcium formation without draining the pool water.
-It works by by softening and dissolving the white build-up without acid washing.
+For this reason, we suggest doing something about it as soon as possible.

-Whitening or discolouration on fiberglass pool surfaces is normally a result of one of the following factors.
+Whitening or discoloration on fiberglass pool surfaces is normally a result of one of the following factors.
 We have ranked them in order from most common (1) to least common (5):

-High pH levels in the pool water may cause any calcium on fiberglass pools to appear or precipitate onto the pool surfaces.
-When this happens, it often leaves a white gritty layer.
+High pH levels in pool water may cause soluble calcium on fiberglass pools to precipitate onto the pool surface.
+When this happens, it often leaves a thin white gritty layer on the surface.
 As the picture shows, this white layer becomes very noticeable if the pool water drops below its normal level.

-To help prevent calcium, we suggest regularly testing the pH and calcium hardness levels in your pool water.
-Remember, High calcium (above 350ppm) often occurs for two reasons.
-First, too much calcium chloride (calcium increaser) has been added to the pool water.
+To help prevent calcium formation, test the pH and calcium hardness levels in your pool water.
+Remember, High calcium (above 800ppm) often occurs for two reasons.
+First, too much calcium chloride (calcium hardness) is present in the water.
 When this happens, it leads to calcium formation.
-Secondly, calcium-based granular chlorine will increase the calcium hardness levels in your pool.
-If your calcium levels are rising for no reason, then it is likely that granular chlorine (calcium hypochlorite) is the cause.
+Second, calcium-based granular chlorine will increase the calcium hardness levels in your pool.
+If your calcium levels are rising for no reason, then it is likely that granular chlorine calcium hypochlorite. is the cause.

 Ask your pool manufacturer before adding calcium

-Before adding calcium to your water, contact your pool manufacturer (not your pool shop) to find out what the calcium levels should be for your pool.
-This is because each fiberglass pool brand recommends different calcium levels.
-Also, check that your pool shop knows that your pool is fiberglass and not plaster.
+Before adding any calcium chloride to your pool water, contact your pool manufacturer (not your pool store) and get the suggested calcium levels for your pool.
+Remember, each fiberglass pool manufacturer recommends different calcium levels.
+Also, check that your pool store water tester knows that your pool surface is fiberglass and not plaster.
 This is because plaster pools are much more common and use different water chemistry settings.

 As the pictures show, our treatments remove calcium from fiberglass pools without draining the pool water or acid washing.